dstar55/100-words-design-patterns-java/_drafts/Interpreter.md

 Also, as the grammar becomes more complicated, the maintenance effort increases.

-The AbstractExpresion defines interface for interpretation.
+The *AbstractExpresion* defines interface for interpretation.
-The TerminalExpresion implements the AbstractExpression for literal symbols in the grammar.
+The *TerminalExpresion* implements the *AbstractExpression* for literal symbols in the grammar.
-One object for each literal symbol.
+One object is defined for each literal symbol.
-The NonterminalExpresion implements AbstractExpression for grammar rules.
+The *NonterminalExpresion* implements *AbstractExpression* for grammar rules.
-One class per grammar rule, e.g. the OrExpression Context class, holds global information for the Interpreter.
+One class per grammar rule is defined.
-The Client class creates an Abstract Syntax Tree, which represents expression defined in grammar.
+The *Client* class creates an *Abstract Syntax Tree*, which represents expression defined in grammar.